vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. opcmd:: show log firewall [name | ipv6name] <name>

-   Show the logs of a specific Rule-Set
+   Show the logs of a specific Rule-Set.

 .. note::
    At the moment it not possible to look at the whole firewall log with VyOS